James Louis Sobieski: Attempt to seize the Moldavian throne

 Between 1685 and 1693 the Principality of Moldavia was ruled by Hospodar Constantin Cantemir.
-The first of the Cantemir Dynasty on the Moldavian throne, Constantin was an illiterate from petty nobility who once served as an officer in the Polish Army whereas his predecessors had mostly been members of the powerful boyar families.
-Constantin's reign was characterized by clashes between two powerful factions of boyars, a pro-Polish and a pro-Ottoman camp.
+The first of the Cantemir dynasty on the Moldavian throne, Constantin was an illiterate from petty nobility who once served as an officer in the Polish Army whereas his predecessors had mostly been members of the powerful boyar families.
+Constantin's reign was characterized by clashes between two powerful factions of boyars, a pro-Polish-Lithuanian and a pro-Ottoman camp.
 While Kantemir himself officially sided with the pro-Ottomans, he nonetheless informally cooperated to some extent with the Polish–Lithuanian Commonwealth.
-Sensing weakness, Polish King Jan III Sobieski had Polish troops enter Moldavia twice in 1686 and 1691 to try to put his son Jakub on the Moldavian throne, utilizing the Armenian monastery of Suceava as a base of operations.
+Sensing weakness, Polish King and Lithuanian Grand Duke John III Sobieski had the Commonwealth's troops enter Moldavia twice in 1686 and 1691 to try to put his son Jakub on the Moldavian throne, utilizing the Armenian monastery of Suceava as a base of operations.
 These efforts were unsuccessful, and Kantemir ordered the execution of the leader of the pro-Polish party.

 Duke of Oława

 He was initially engaged to Ludwika Karolina Radziwiłł but the marriage never materialized.
 On 25 March 1691 Jakub Ludwik married Hedwig Elisabeth Amelia of Neuburg (1673–1722), the daughter of the Elector Palatine Philip William.
-They had five daughters, two of whom would have progeny.
+In celebration of their wedding the opera Per goder in amor ci vuol costanza was created by librettist Giovanni Battista Lampugnani and composer Viviano Augustini.
+The couple had five daughters, two of whom would have progeny.
 As part of his wife's dowry, he received the Principality of Oława.

-Candidacy for the Polish Crown
+Candidacy for the Polish-Lithuanian Crown

-With the death of Jakub Louis' father in 1696, no fewer than eighteen candidates stood for the vacant Polish throne.
+With the death of Jakub Louis' father in 1696, no fewer than eighteen candidates stood for the vacant Polish-Lithuanian throne.
 Family rivalries prevented the election of Jakub Ludwik Sobieski even though Austria supported his candidacy.
 Jakub Ludwik Sobieski's own mother, Marie Casimire, favored her son-in-law, Maximilian II Emanuel, Elector of Bavaria.
 The powerful King Louis XIV of France supported François Louis, Prince of Conti (1664–1709).

-In the end, Frederick Augustus, Elector of Saxony, who renounced Lutheranism and converted to Catholicism in order to qualify, was crowned as Augustus II, King of Poland on 1 September 1697.
-It was the first time that a deceased monarch's son had not been elected to succeed him, the previous king's heir had been debarred from the throne by military force, and that a German became king (which went against a tradition of avoiding German hegemony).
+In the end, Frederick Augustus, Elector of Saxony, who renounced Lutheranism and converted to Catholicism in order to qualify, was crowned as Augustus II, King of Poland and Grand Duke of Lithuania on 1 September 1697.
+It was the first time that a deceased monarch's son had not been elected to succeed him, the previous king's heir had been debarred from the throne by military force, and a German became king (which went against a tradition of avoiding German hegemony).
 Augustus II's first act as king was to expel the prince of Conti from the country.